 - Submit applications to Florestano 100.

-First, attend an information session or do the required information session online.
+First, attend an information session or do the required information session online (Online session currently under revision.
+Will be available soon).
 These informal sessions cover admission and academic requirements, the application and selection process, curriculum and career opportunities.
 Call 410-777-7318 for information session dates and times.

 PLEASE NOTE: ALL applicants must complete an Address Verification for Health Professions form and submit it to the college Records Office as part of the application process.
 Each applicant will be required to submit two proofs of residency as described on the Address Verification for Health Professions form.
 Submit this form and supporting documents to: